danielaparker/jsoncons/README.md

 ## What's new

+The master branch includes breaking changes to interfaces.
-Details of changes to the master branch since previous releases may be found in [Changelog.txt](https://github.com/danielaparker/jsoncons/blob/master/Changelog.txt).
+Details of the changes may be found in [Changelog.html](https://github.com/danielaparker/jsoncons/blob/master/Changelog.html).

 ## Using the code